Mel-M15/MemoryManagement/README.md

 1. The page size is 1024 bytes, the frame size is 1024 bytes, the number of pages in logical memory is 16, and the number of frames in physical memory is 8.
 2. randomlogicalAddress function - randomly generates a logical address.
 This logical address will be used to calculate the physical address, page number, and offset.
 3. Up to 10 logical addressees will be generated with their respective physical address, page number, and offset.
+4. If the page number is greater than the number of pages in logical memory, then this indicates that the page number is invalid, a message will display to the user in this case.
+Otherwise, the calculations to find the physical address, page number, and offset will be calculated.
-4. if the frame number is -1, this indicates a page fault.
+5. if the frame number is -1, this indicates a page fault.
-5. Physical address calculated as: physicalAddress = frameNumber * FRAME_SIZE + offset.
+6. Physical address calculated as: physicalAddress = frameNumber * FRAME_SIZE + offset.
-6. Page number calculated as: pageNumber = logicalAddress / PAGE_SIZE.
+7. Page number calculated as: pageNumber = logicalAddress / PAGE_SIZE.
-7. Offset calculated as: offset = logicalAddress % PAGE_SIZE.
+8. Offset calculated as: offset = logicalAddress % PAGE_SIZE.
-8. All logical addresses, physical addresses, page numbers, and offsets will be displayed to the user in hexadecimal format.
+9. All logical addresses, physical addresses, page numbers, and offsets will be displayed to the user in hexadecimal format.

 # Instructions for Execution
 1. Run this program in C++.